-$\label{lem:cond} \textbf{Disclosure of IEPs, Immunization Records, and Other Health Records to HHSA Social Workers and Children's Attorneys}$
+Disclosure of IEPs, Immunization Records, and Other Health Records

 In any case where a child is under the dependency jurisdiction of the court (Welf. & Inst.
-Code, § 300 et seq.) or under informal supervision pursuant to Welfare & Institutions Code section 360, the HHSA social worker assigned to the child's case and the attorney representing the child in dependency proceedings (see Welf. & Inst.
-Code, § 317, subd. (f)) may receive, upon request, copies of any written individualized education programs (IEPs), immunization records, and any other school or health records maintained by 1) a public school district or private school in which the child is or was enrolled, 2) a hospital to which the child is or was admitted, or 3) a health care provider who is or was providing medical, dental, psychiatric, or psychological treatment for the child.
-(Adopted 1/1/1999; Renum.
-7/1/2001; Rev. & Renum.
-1/1/2002; Renum.
-1/1/2006)
+Code, § 300 et seq.) or under informal supervision pursuant to Welfare and Institutions Code section 360, the HHSA social worker assigned to the child's case, the attorney representing the child in dependency proceedings (see Welf. & Inst.
+Code, § 317, subd. (f), and the Court-Appointed Special Advocate from Voices for Children assigned to the child (see Welf. & Inst.
+Code, § 107) may receive, upon request, copies of any written individualized education programs (IEPs), immunization records, and any other school or health records maintained by 1) a public school district or private school in which the child is or was enrolled, 2) a hospital to which the child is or was admitted, or 3) a health care provider who is or was providing medical, dental, psychiatric, or psychological treatment for the child, subject to the privilege set forth in Welfare and Institutions Code section 317, subdivision (f).